How Much Do Speech-Language Pathologists Make? (2023)

-How Much Do Speech Language Pathologists Make Per Hour?
+How Much Do Speech-Language Pathologists Make Starting Out?

-How Much Do Speech Pathologists Earn in Each State?
+How Much Do Speech-Language Pathologists Earn In Each State?

 The table below compares athletic speech pathologist salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
 You can also find data for the number of athletic speech pathologists in each state as well as the number of athletic speech pathologists per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
 Not all locations have employment statistics.